laforge49/aatree/README.md

 which makes them easier to modify and extend.
 But the performance is about the same.

-In addition to implementing complete replacements for vector, set and map, an extension is provided for lazy deserialization/reserialization.
+In addition to implementing complete replacements for vector, sorted-set and sorted-map, an extension is provided for lazy deserialization/reserialization.
 This can be used to minimize the time to deserialize, update and reserialize a large block of data.
 Because only a small portion of a data block